cardano-scaling/website/monthly/2024-04-monthly.md

 While this refactor represents a breaking change, the hydra-node can still be utilized as before if the provided UTxO is at a public key address.
 However, to spend from a script UTxO and unlock more complex use-cases, users must provide an additional unsigned transaction that accurately specifies required data, such as redeemers and validity ranges.

-## Cardano Builder Fest
+## Cardano Buidler Fest

-TODO sebastian

-- quick recap that many of us attended
-- exciting talks and discussions around zero knowledge, infrastructure projects, open source, building bridges (literally)
-- roadmap session in which we had an open discussion on what could be interesting / important for Hydra & Mithril
-- great feedback received
+This month the who-is-who of Cardano builders got lured to Toulouse, France for a two day tech-only conference.
+It was a great occassion to meet fellow contributors and building bridges (literally) to new projects and their creators.

+Two of many notable presentations and how they relate to the Hydra and Mithril projects are detailed below.

 ### IBC bridge